-South Carolina's Republican Party will move its 2008 presidential primary forward to Jan.
-19, sources said yesterday, a decision almost certain to spark a cascade of calendar changes that could push the start of voting to New Year's Day or even to before Christmas.
+South Carolina's Republican Party announced today it is moving its 2008 presidential primary forward to Jan.
+19, a decision almost certain to spark a cascade of calendar changes that could push the start of voting to New Year's Day or even to before Christmas.

-The move, set to be announced today, is likely to cause the New Hampshire primary and Iowa caucuses to be shifted at least to early January, and other states are actively angling to stake out spots earlier in the process.
+The move is likely to cause the New Hampshire primary and Iowa caucuses to be shifted at least to early January, and other states are actively angling to stake out spots earlier in the process.
 The maneuvering has injected a new note of uncertainty into what is already the earliest-starting presidential campaign in history, and top strategists for the candidates said it would force them to revise their carefully worked out plans.

 Katon Dawson, who heads the South Carolina GOP, made the shift to retain the distinction of holding the "first in the South" presidential primary balloting.
 Dawson's move was sparked by the Florida legislature's decision to upstage South Carolina by moving the state's primary to Jan.
 29. South Carolina had been scheduled to vote Feb.
 2.

-Under some scenarios, the decision could lead Iowa to hold its caucuses in mid-December, creating an unprecedented situation in which convention delegates are selected in the calendar year before a presidential election.
+Under some scenarios, the South Carolina decision could lead Iowa to hold its caucuses in mid-December, creating an unprecedented situation in which convention delegates are selected in the calendar year before a presidential election.

 In Iowa, state law requires presidential nominating caucuses to be held at least eight days before any other voting.

 "We understand that us naming the date has consequences for New Hampshire.
-We respect that," Dawson said yesterday as he boarded a plane to New Hampshire, where he plans to make the announcement alongside Gardner.
+We respect that," Dawson said yesterday as he boarded a plane to New Hampshire.
 But he added: "We have an historic place in presidential politics.
 We've been on record for two years that we will be first in the South."

 "I am bound by our state law, and I will follow the state law," Gardner said.
 "This moving up has been a process that has just continued and continued and continued."